cpvrlab/SLProject_doc/onPaint.md

       * return true if either an update or a camera move occurred.
    * Swap the back buffer to the front.
    * Update the window title.
-   * return the answer from SLScene::updateIfAllViewsGotPainted and SLSceneView::onPaint
+   * return the true if an immediate update is needed.